zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-ann-configuration.md

 ### Step 2.b: Force merge (Optional)

 To obtain better query performance, you can choose to merge all segments into one.
-More details can be seen in [Sparse ANN performance tuning]({{site.url}}{{site.baseurl}}/vector-search/performance-tuning-sparse/)
+More details can be seen in [sparse ANN performance tuning]({{site.url}}{{site.baseurl}}/vector-search/performance-tuning-sparse/)

 ```json
 POST /sparse-ann-documents/_forcemerge?max_num_segments=1